Are Gutters Really Necessary?

 - Upward slopes: You’ll want a gutter system if your home sits at the bottom of a hill or other upward slope.
 Without one, rainwater from these slopes could build up around your home’s foundation rather than moving away from it.

-- Clay-rich soil: You should invest in rain gutters if your home is near a lot of clay-rich soil.
+- Clay-rich soil: You should invest in rain gutters if your home sits on clay-rich soil.
 Clay-rich soil absorbs, disperses, and drains water more slowly.
 Because of this, soils with high concentrations of clay can be prone to standing water or heavy saturation issues.
 Gutters help prevent this by dispersing water more evenly throughout your lawn or draining it into a tank or underground basin.

 - Basement foundation: Without gutters, water can enter your home and cause basement flooding.
 This could be especially bad if you have a finished basement, as there could be water damage to your belongings that could be easily avoided with a simple gutter installation.